ronval/blakeapp/README.md

 The app covers PART 1, PART 2 and PART 3 of the task provided.
-I hope I have an app that satisfies these things.

 Below is a video of the app in action.